hanabi/hanabi.github.io/Reference.md

   * If the card will successfully play on the stacks **right now**, then it was *Play Clue*.
   * If the card will successfully play on the stacks after other people have played cards of the same suit, then it was a *Delayed Play Clue* that was *through* other cards.
 * But since we treat all *Play Clues* as *Delayed Play Clues*, this distinction is pretty much irrelevent.
 In this document, we use the phrase *Play Clue* to mean **either** a *Play Clue* or a *Delayed Play Clue*.
 * Additionally, when we say that a card is *playable*, we do **not** mean that the card can play on the stacks right this instant.
 If a card is *playable*, then we mean that it would be legal to give the card a *Delayed Play Clue*.
 In other words, a *playable* card will eventually play on the stack because all of the preceding cards, if any, are present and accounted for.
+(In this case, "present and accounted for" specifically means "cards that have a clue on them or are in *Finesse Position*.)
+* Similarly, when we say that a card is *one-away-from-playable*, we mean that if one specific in-between card was hypothetically present and accounted for, then it would be legal to give the card a *Delayed Play Clue*.
+  * For example, if no red cards are played yet, and Bob has a red 2 with a number 2 clue on it, and Cathy has a red 3, then Alice knows that the red 3 is one-away-from-playable, even though red 1 is not played yet.
+(It is one-away-from-playable through the red 2.)

 ### Save Clues